iotaledger/hornet/documentation/docs/getting_started/nodes_101.md

 # Nodes 101

 The IOTA network is a distributed type of network called Tangle.
 The network is distributed among several servers called nodes which are the backbone of an IOTA network.
-This article explains what nodes do in an IOTA network.

 Nodes are responsible for: